Oregon State Lottery > Web site

 The lottery is operated under the direction of a five-member citizen commission.
 Commissioners are appointed by the governor and confirmed by the Senate.
 One commissioner must be a certified public accountant and one must have at least five years experience in law enforcement.

 Initially, lottery profits were to be used exclusively for economic development and job creation.
-In May, 1995, voters enabled lottery profits to be used to help finance public education and, in November, 1998, voters approved another initiative directing 15 percent of lottery net proceeds to go to parks, salmon habitat restoration and watershed enhancement programs.
+In May 1995, voters enabled lottery profits to be used to help finance public education and, in November 1998, voters approved another initiative directing 15 percent of lottery net proceeds to go to parks, salmon habitat restoration and watershed enhancement programs.
 The Legislature is responsible for allocating lottery funds for economic development, public education, parks, and salmon restoration programs.
-Since 1985, lottery players have won almost $20 billion in prizes and over $7 billion in lottery earnings have gone back to public education, economic development, parks, salmon habitat restoration and watershed enhancement programs.
+Since 1985, lottery players have won over $20 billion in prizes and over $9 billion in lottery earnings have gone back to public education, economic development, parks, salmon habitat restoration and watershed enhancement programs.

 Mailing Address: PO Box 12649, Salem 97309

 Legal and Legislative Information

 Records, Publications and General Information

 Agency History (pdf) - a detailed history of the agency

 Records Retention Schedule (pdf) - a list of the public records kept at the agency